soe-ag/soeag/README.md

-- 👋 Hi, I’m @wind-ik
+- 👋 Hi, I’m Soe Aung.
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning HTML,CSS,JS
+- 🌱 I’m currently learning HTML,CSS,JS and some frameworks.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on front-end projects.
-- 📫 How to reach me ...
+- 📫 You can reach me via email.

 <!---
 wind-ik/wind-ik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.